adner/adner.github.io/_posts/2025-12-30-agent-365-notifications.markdown

 ### The code

-As I mentioned in my last blog post, [devtunnels](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/overview) is a good way to debug your agent locally.
-The post describes the setup needed to make this work, so check it out.
+As I mentioned in my last blog post, [devtunnels](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/overview) is a useful tool.
+The post describes the setup needed to utilize devtunnels to debug your agent locally, so check it out if you haven't done so already.

-The code for the agent can be found in [this repo](https://github.com/adner/Agent365_Notification_Sample).
-Let's go through it to understand how it works.
+The code for the agent can be found in [this repo](https://github.com/adner/Agent365_Notification_Sample), let's go through it to understand how it works.

 The agent is basically a .NET web app that (locally) listens to port 3978 and that accepts requests to the `/api/messages` endpoint.
-This is the endpoint that the Bot Messaging endpoint that is deployed to the cloud sends requests to (see last blog post).
+This is the endpoint that the Bot Messaging service that is deployed to the cloud routes requests to, as mentioned in my last blog post.

 We [wire up](https://github.com/adner/Agent365_Notification_Sample/blob/main/notification-agent/Program.cs) this endpoint to accept requests: